Esukhia/teachingtibetan.com/docs/reception/strategy_cues_infer.md

 <!-- div:right-panel -->

-> Can identify the subject of a video document on the basis of visual information and previous knowledge.
+> Can deduce the meaning of a word/sign from an accompanying picture or icon.

 <details>